phphoebe/udacity-sql-nd-projects/README.md

 # Udacity SQL Nanodegree
-Master SQL, the core language for Big Data analysis, and enable insight-driven decision-making and strategy for your business.
+Master SQL, the core language for Big Data analysis, and enable insight-driven decision-making and strategy for business.

-**[Program Syllabus](https://github.com/phphoebe/udacity-sql-nd-projects/blob/master/SQL%2BNanodegree%2BProgram%2BSyllabus.pdf) - More information about this program can be found by visiting [Udacity Learn SQL ND](https://www.udacity.com/course/learn-sql--nd072).**

 ### Part 1 - Introduction to SQL

-When it comes to extracting insights from stored data, SQL is one of the most versatile tools available.
 * Execute core SQL commands to define, select, manipulate, control access, aggregate and join data and data tables.
 * Understand when and how to use subqueries, several window functions, as well as partitions to complete complex tasks.
 * Clean data, optimize SQL queries, and write select advanced JOINs to enhance analysis performance.